Blobfolio/refract/README.md

 Obsessive hand-tuning is better, but incredibly tedious.

-Refract removes the guesswork and most of the tedium from manual tuning, providing a single command to work against as many files as you wish, with efficient quality iteration and file size tracking.
-It ensures whatever version is created is the smallest acceptable-looking candidate, and ensures the resulting files do not exceed the size of the original sources (which can happen!).
+Refract removes the guesswork and most of the tedium from manual tuning, providing a single command to work against as many files as you wish, with efficient quality iteration and file size tracking along the way.
+It ensures whatever version is created is the smallest acceptable-looking candidate, while also preventing instances where the "Next Generation" copy is larger than the original.

 Should you use this for every image ever?
 Probably not.
-But if you have a small web site or home page you're looking to optimize to hell and back, passing the assets through refract is a good idea.
+But if you have a small web site or home page you're looking to optimize to hell and back, passing the assets through Refract is a good idea.